gradle/wrapper-upgrade-gradle-plugin/README.md

 - If changes occurred
   - create a specific branch
   - commit and push the branch
-  - create a pull request on Github, it requires a Github access token, passed with `WRAPPER_UPGRADE_GIT_TOKEN` environment variable.
+  - create a pull request on GitHub, it requires a GitHub personal access token (PAT), passed with `WRAPPER_UPGRADE_GIT_TOKEN` environment variable.
+    This token is used to get the existing PRs on the repo and create one if needed, hence it requires:
+      - the `repo` scope for a classic PAT
+      - read-write permissions for "Pull requests" on the relevant repos for a fine-grained PAT

 Note that a check is done first to make sure the branch does not exist yet.
 That way you can run `upgradeGradleWrapperAll` and `upgradeMavenWrapperAll` periodically with a cron, CI job... a bit like dependabot does for upgrading libs.